dfchang149/cse15l-lab-reports/week2LabReport.md

     > This is where you'll run your commands in order to remote access

 * Now, to actually start the process, we'll need to use the `ssh` command.
-    This will allow us to connect to the ieng6 server for our courses
+    This will allow us to connect to the ieng6 server for our courses.
 We'll run the command by typing:
     `ssh cs15lsp22<username>@ieng6.ucsd.edu`

     > **Important:** Make sure to replace `<username>` with your actual course username.